magicmagnus/magicmagnus.github.io/_tabs/cv.md

 - **M.Sc. in Computer Science** (2019 - 2021)
   University of Tübingen, Germany
   GPA: 1.0 (German grading system)
-  Thesis: [Deep Learning for Image Segmentation]
+  Thesis: [Phantom: A Python Library for Deep Learning in Medical Imaging]

 - **B.Sc. in Computer Science** (2015 - 2019)
     University of Tübingen, Germany